grammarware/models17/ramadan/README.md

 Help Contents → CARiSMA*.
 * The result of the verification is provided in the *Analysis Results view*.
 One can also *right click* on the result and select *create a report for the selected analysis*.
-The report will be stored to the *myexample* directory.
+The report will be stored to the project root directory.

 ## More details information about performing CARiSMA checks